usnistgov/psc-ns3/src/psc/doc/source/mcptt.rst

 two applications for two users to communicate.
 Each type of call may be basic, imminent peril, or emergency, and this "call status" dictates which physical resources are used by this call.

+In the specifications, on-network calls are described not only by their call type (basic, broadcast, and private) but also by how the supporting session is established (on-demand or pre-established), the group call model (pre-arranged or chat group (restricted)), and whether the call requires elevated access privileges to network resources (emergency or imminent peril calls).
+The mode of call commencement (automatic or manually with user intervention) also can be defined.
+The difference between an on-demand and pre-established session is that in the pre-established case, certain network setup steps are completed before a user initiates the call; these steps include negotiation of IP addresses and ports (e.g. ICE procedures) and coordination of bearers in the IMS core.
+In a prearranged group call, the group members will be defined a priori, while the chat group (restricted) call model allows members to join calls without being invited.
+The initial support in
+|ns3| for on-network call types is the 'prearranged group call, using
+on-demand session, with automatic commencement,' defined in TS 24.379 [TS24379]_.

 When off-network, all call control messages are sent to all other applications using the same socket.
 When a user wants to start or join a group call for a